The Glia Society

 - When introducing a new topic, do not just click "Reply" but change the subject line to reflect the new topic.

-- It must be possible to identify you from your entry in the member list of the forum.
-If you use a non-telling e-mail address while withholding your name, you must put your name under every message sent to the forum so that other members know who you are, and also see to it that the non-telling address is mentioned in your member information for the official Glia Society member list (that is, in the information you enter in the Registration form).
+- It must be possible for every member to identify you from your entry in the member list of the forum.
+If you use a non-telling e-mail address and/or pseudonymous or anonymous "From" field, you must put your name under every message sent to the forum so that other members know who you are, and also see to it that the non-telling address and/or pseudonym is mentioned in your member information for the official Glia Society member list (that is, in the information you enter in the Registration form; you can use that form to update your member information).
+Do notice that simply telling the Administrator or moderator who you are does not suffice; every member must be able to identify you independently without asking.
+Make certain you understand this fully and attend to it, because this rule is often violated.

 - If you have a private question to a particular person, ask it in a private message to that person, not in a message to the forum.